takerusegawa/lab0-constant-folding-lab0-18/README.md

 constant time implementations only.

 ### Test Vectors
-All implementations pass all reference test vectors and are assumed to produce corre
+All implementations pass all reference test vectors and are assumed to produce correct results even in corner cases.
+We also use API test vectors (to test input validation) and failure test vectors to test our